 When someone is considering entering a addiction treatment center there are a number of different aspects of the facility to think about.
-A potential patient might want to make sure that there are enough staff members to cater to each person in the program and they offer the kinds of amenities they are looking for.
+A potential patient might want to make sure that there are enough staff members to cater to each person in the program and that they offer the kinds of amenities they are looking for.
 One of the most important things to consider though is whether the treatment center feels safe and secure.

 People in recovery need to feel safe so that they can experience enough comfort to focus on healing.
 You might think that people with addictions don’t care much about their own welfare but the reality is that they are very vulnerable in this time and need to feel at home.
-Some facilities focus more on safety and security than others to it is a good idea to look into their standards regarding the safety and health of their patients.
+Some facilities focus more on safety and security than others so it is a good idea to look at their standards regarding patient safety and health.

-What Makes a Drug Rehab Center Safe
+What Makes a Drug Rehab Center Safe?

-There are a few things that you should look for in your treatment center to make sure that is safe and completely free from triggers.
-Safety can mean different things but a facility should be equipped and responsible for the health of their patients.
+Medical Assisted Detox Facility: Safety can mean different things but a facility should be equipped and responsible for the health of their patients.
 That means having medically assisted detox and doctors available should there be any sort of health issue related to withdrawal.

 Ask your treatment facility about their staff members and their medical background to make sure that they are capable of handling any health issues that should arise.
 Drug use can cause unexpected health problems to come up and having trained staff on hand can ensure each patient’s safety.
 You will want to be comfortable and content knowing that if something should happen you will be okay.

-Another issue related to physical health is the facility’s ability to prevent any triggers or drug use from occurring in the treatment center.
+Drug/Substance Free Environment: Another issue related to physical health is the facility’s ability to prevent any triggers or drug use from occurring in the treatment center.
 Some patients may find ways to sneak in substances and it is crucial that the program does routine room checks and searches to quickly find and remove any possible drugs.
 Each patient needs to be completely free from temptation or the possibility of drug use.

-Staff also need to be aware of any patient’s tendency to self-harm or engage in destructive behavior.
-The treatment center needs to be able to prevent and remove any dangerous items like razor blades or other objects that could be used for self-harm or for harming someone else.
+Prevention of Self Harm:Staff also need to be aware of any patient’s tendency to self-harm or engage in destructive behavior.
+The drug treatment center needs to be able to prevent and remove any dangerous items like razor blades or other objects that could be used for self-harm or for harming someone else.
 Patients need to feel that there are no environmental dangers that pose a threat to their own safety or everyone else’s.

 Tools for Safety at a Facility